Prayer for Judgment Continued

 WHAT IS A PJC?

-A Prayer for Judgment Continued, or PJC, is a possible disposition in criminal cases in North Carolina.
+A Prayer for Judgment Continued, or PJC, is a possible disposition in a criminal or traffic case in North Carolina.
 A PJC is an adjudication of guilt by the court, without an entry of judgment.
 Therefore, a PJC is technically not a conviction because no final judgment has been entered, because in the traditional sense, a conviction is an adjudication of guilt accompanied by an entry of judgment.
 However, in certain contexts, a PJC can be treated as a conviction.
 Whether or not a PJC may be treated as a conviction in a particular context is subject to change.
 There have been cases where a trial court has not treated a PJC as a conviction, and upheld by the court of appeals, only to be reversed by the Supreme Court.
 To find out if a PJC may be treated as a conviction in a particular context, consult with an attorney well versed in North Carolina Criminal law.
 Also, be aware there may be some degree of uncertainty in some cases.
 There are contexts where the law is clear about when a PJC will be treated as a conviction - some of which are discussed below.

 In most cases, other than the imposition of court costs, there is no penalty imposed.
 A PJC is usually obtained after a plea of guilty but sometimes a judge may enter a PJC after a not guilty plea after a finding of guilt in a trial.
 In North Carolina, a PJC is generally considered a conviction for most purposes but not for all.
 And, although a judgment has not been entered, theoretically a judgment could be entered and punishment imposed if prohibited conduct is discovered by the court after the judgment is continued.
 However, this rarely happens.